lrakai/lambda-bash-delete-cloudwatch-log-groups/README.md

 # lambda-bash-delete-cloudwatch-log-groups

 It is time-consuming to delete each CloudWatch log group individually in the AWS Console.
+However, to save on storage costs and reduce clutter it is good to remove them when no longer needed.
 You can use this Lambda function that uses bash runtime and AWS CLI to delete all CloudWatch log groups easily.

 ## Usage